lujonathanh/njcdc/README.md

 ```
 This will activate the website on the chosen port 8000 (you can change this number)

-You can now access the site at your local browser by pasting
+You can now access the local copy of the site at your local browser by pasting
 ```
 http://127.0.0.1:8000/
 ```